 - On May 5, 2015, the Company reported that final diamond recoveries from a 1,500 tonne bulk sample from the Q1-4 kimberlite had been compiled and included 11,083 diamonds greater than +1 DTC weighing 384.28 carats from 1,353.37 dry tonnes.
 On June 9, 2015 the Company reported that the cleaned parcel of 383.55 carats of diamonds greater than +1 DTC had been valued by WWW International Diamond Consultants (WWW) with a modelled range of possible values including a possible low of \$43 per carat and a possible high of \$92 per carat.
-The Company reported that the primary conclusion reached by WWW was that the valuation results and modelled values should be treated with considerable caution when assessing the Qilalugaq project due to the very small size of the diamond parcel. - In December 2015 the Company commenced a polishing exercise on selected Q1-4 diamonds to better understand the characteristics and value of fancy coloured diamonds in the parcel.
+The Company reported that the primary conclusion reached by WWW was that the valuation results and modelled values should be treated with considerable caution when assessing the Qilalugaq project due to the very small size of the diamond parcel. - In December 2015, as part of an overall review of the project, the Company commenced a polishing exercise on selected Q1-4 diamonds to better understand the characteristics and value of fancy coloured diamonds in the parcel.